danielemegna/fubles-plus/README.md

 #### Peek votes without voting

-Given a recent match that I played, I want to see votes players gave without voting.
+Given a recent match that I played, I want to see votes players gave to me without voting.

 > in fubles you cannot see votes without giving your votes before